dgraeber/seed-farmer/docs_v2/docs/concepts/multi-account.md

 - **Toolchain Account**: The primary account that stores deployment metadata and coordinates deployments
 - **Target Account(s)**: The account(s) where modules are actually deployed

-There can be only ONE toolchain account with MANY target accounts.
+There can be only ONE toolchain account with many target accounts.
 A toolchain account can also be a target account.
 Each account only needs to be bootstrapped once, regardless of the region that modules are deployed in.
 The roles created are global to the account.

 ## IAM Roles